Aliases for HTR7 Gene

 Previous GeneCards Identifiers for HTR7 Gene

 The neurotransmitter, serotonin, is thought to play a role in various cognitive and behavioral functions.
 The serotonin receptor encoded by this gene belongs to the superfamily of G protein-coupled receptors and the gene is a candidate locus for involvement in autistic disorder and other neuropsychiatric disorders.
 Three splice variants have been identified which encode proteins that differ in the length of their carboxy terminal ends. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HTR7 Gene

-HTR7 (5-Hydroxytryptamine (Serotonin) Receptor 7, Adenylate Cyclase-Coupled) is a Protein Coding gene.
-Diseases associated with HTR7 include autistic disorder.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include serotonin receptor activity.
-An important paralog of this gene is HTR1F.
+HTR7 (5-Hydroxytryptamine Receptor 7) is a Protein Coding gene.
+Diseases associated with HTR7 include Oculogyric Crisis and Irritable Bowel Syndrome.
+Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled serotonin receptor activity.
+An important paralog of this gene is HTR1B.

 Serotonin 5-HT7 receptors are located primarily in the thalamus, hypothalamus and hippocampus.
-The function of these receptors includes the regulation of circadian rhythms, learning and memory and smooth muscle relaxation.
-The human 5-HT7 receptor gene has been localized to chromosome 10 (10q21-24).
+The function of these receptors includes the regulation of circadian rhythms, thermoregulation, learning and memory and smooth muscle relaxation.